-During each class meeting, you will be asked to recall a story from either your past or one of your parents' or grandparents' past relating to that class topic.
+During most class meetings, you will be asked to recall a story from either your past or one of your parents' or grandparents' past relating to that class topic.
 You will write the story in a brief essay form and share your stories with one or two classmates.
 These narrative essays will form the basis for your final paper.
-Of the 12 topics/classes, you will be asked to submit 10 on CANVAS.
+You will be aksed to upload 10 of the total essays on CANVAS.